bigfont/cakelove/README.md

 ## Member Registration

-- any user can register with their own user ID and password
+- any user can register with their own user ID and password. **Done.**
 - registered users become members
+- registered users can log in and out for the life of the website. **Done.**

 ## Member to Applicant